Prescriptions

 You can pick up your prescription from the pharmacy 3 – 5 days after you order it.

-First, you need to choose a pharmacy to get your prescription from.
+First, you need to choose a pharmacy to collect your prescription from.

 You can drop off prescription requests at:

-• Argyll House Surgery – through the letter box
+• Argyll House Surgery – through our letter box

 • Gibbs and Gurnell